CyVerse-learning-materials/cyverse_mooc/step4.rst

 .. 	#### Comment: Step title should be descriptive (i.e. Cleaning Read data) ###

-1. Log into the CyVerse |Discovery Environment|.
+1. Sign up and log into the CyVerse |Discovery Environment|.

 2. Familiarize with platform by hovering and clicking among the different
    options: